-The Philadelphia chapter of the American Alpine club was officially formed in the fall of 2014, but the idea has been around for years.
-Local climbers would return from climbing trips around the world and share stories of great places and amazing people.
-Listening to those stories, and telling some ourselves, we kept finding a common thread.
-The great climbing, and the exciting atmosphere was almost always made possible by a passionate community of local climbers who found innovative ways to stay in touch with each other and responsibly interact with their crags.
+Philadelphia is an interesting place to be a climber.
+Its a big city, and there's a surprising number of climbers around, but the community has traditionally been pretty scattered.
+Local climbers would return from trips around the world and share stories of awesome places and amazing climbing communities, often lamenting that a similar community didn't exist in Philly.
+Listening to these stories, and telling some ourselves, we kept finding a common thread.
+The exciting atmosphere was almost always made possible by a passionate community of local climbers who found innovative ways to stay in touch with each other and responsibly interact with their local crags.

 Chapter Co-Chair, Development Director

 Shawn Ryan grew up climbing with his dad, who always reminisced about the old days when he would sew his own harnesses from seat belts.
 Despite the old school upbringing, Shawn is a forward thinking strategist.
 An architect by trade, he has immersed himself in the design and business development worlds.
 He works constantly to improve the chapter and the opportunities for Philadelphia’s outdoor community.
 Shawn's current focus is ski mountaineering, and completing fast and light ascents of large alpine walls.